 1. Determine what your goals are.
 What is the impact of recruiting a diverse pricing team?

 Let’s make no mistake about it: Price advice shows that hiring the right pricing managers and analysts has a direct and dramatic impact on your company’s performance.
 Those with the best leadership skills and technical capability are 70% more likely to outperform revenue targets and 80-90% more likely to outperform profit targets.

-With the right pricing team strategy and implementation to revenue-generating ideas for business in place, incremental earnings gains can begin to occur in less than 12 weeks.
-After 6-12 months, the team is often able to find additional earnings gains as they identify more complex and previously unrealised revenue and margin opportunities.
+With the right pricing team strategy and implementation to revenue-generating ideas for business in place, incremental earnings can begin in less than 12 weeks.
+After 6-12 months, the team is often able to find additional gains as they identify more complex and previously unrealised revenue and margin opportunities.

-Ultimately, with the right support and leadership, a diverse pricing team can consistently outperform their peers.
-They have the soft skills and mental capacity to figure out how to price the total economic value their business generates for its customers without getting distracted or defeated – a problem very few pricing teams in Australia have thought about, let alone mastered.
+Ultimately, with the right support and leadership, a diverse pricing team can consistently outperform its peers.
+They have the skills and mental capacity to figure out how to price the total economic value their business generates for its customers without getting distracted or defeated.
+That’s a problem that very few pricing teams in Australia have thought about, let alone mastered.

-Some evidence suggests that diverse teams are a mix and measurement of socio-demographic and cognitive differences or “cognitive diversity.”
+Diverse teams are a mix and measurement of socio-demographic and cognitive differences or “cognitive diversity.”
 Cognitive diversity is defined as differences in perspective or information processing styles.
-Diversity in this regard is not predicted by gender, age or ethnicity.
-However, it concerns how individuals think about and engage with new, uncertain and complex situations.
+Besides, Diversity in this regard is not predicted by gender, age, or ethnicity.
+However, it is about how individuals think about and engage with new, uncertain, and complex situations.

 Some of the key diversity characteristics of a high-performing pricing team include:

 - A preference for facts